openhab/openhab-addons/bundles/org.openhab.binding.linktap/README.md

 | enforceProtocolLimits | Switch | If true data outside of the allowed ranges against the protocol will be logged and not sent                                                                               | true               | No       | Yes      |
 | enableJSONComms       | Switch | false by default for backwards compatibility, if using up to date firmware with no other local network applications set this to true, for more efficient communications   | true               | No       | Yes      |

-**NOTE** When enableMDNS is enabled, upon connection to the gateway option "Enable mDNS responder" is switched on
+**NOTE** When enableMDNS is enabled, upon connection to the gateway option "Enable mDNS responder" is switched on.

 ### Device Configuration